-Getting a college degree is important.
+Getting a college degree is essential.
 However, what you learned and absorbed during college is more important than reaching your end destination to get your diploma.
-Make sure you get the best experience out of college, and not have to torture yourself through it.
+Make sure you get the best experience out of college, and not torture yourself through it.
 Your college years should be a positive and enjoyable journey.

-1) The right education: To enjoy learning and to become successful, you must discover what you are passionate about.
+1. The right education: To enjoy learning and to become successful, you must discover what you are passionate about.
 Today, you can become successful in any field of study.
 You just need to find the right education for you.
 There is no limit on what you can do to become successful, compared to the early days when knowledge and information were limited.
-The right education can not only help you to enjoy learning but also to quickly become successful.
-When you are passionate about what you are learning, you tend to become more creative and innovative which is important in the 21st century.
+The right education can not only help you to enjoy learning but also to become successful quickly.
+When you are passionate about what you are learning, you tend to become more creative and innovative, which is vital in the 21st century.

 7 Tips to Become Successful in College